A family-centered English-speaking Messianic Jewish Congregation in

 - The Intertestamental Feasts of Purim & Chanukah

-- Monthly Torah services are held on the Saturday nearest the 1st of the Hebrew month, followed by all-day fellowship with family-centered activities.
+- Torah services may be held on the Saturday nearest the 1st day of the Hebrew month, followed by a snack oneg.

 Statement of Faith